Will Coconut Oil Fade A Tattoo?

 Implementing the correct aftercare is crucial for your tattoo.
 Not only during the first few months but also for years to come.
 The more you cater to your skin, the better your tattoo will look.

 Premature fading can occur if you expose the tattoo to outside elements, such as sun and water, too early.
-Wait at least four weeks before flashing your new ink in direct sunlight.
+Wait at least three weeks before flashing your new ink in direct sunlight.

 Submerging yourself in either salt or chlorine water will likely bleach the artwork as well.
 Experts usually suggest waiting a minimum of two weeks before heading into the ocean or a swimming pool.